 Breton stripes beneath your windbreaker.

 The dune-facing restaurant is kitted out in cool coastal style, tactile throws are draped over rustic wood chairs, and there's a healthy helping of Scandi design too.
-Chef Oliver Joyce heads up the kitchen of this renowned beachy outpost, where fresh catches are cooked to perfection, and 90 per cent of ingredients are sourced within 10 miles of the hotel.
+Chef Jamie Guy heads up the kitchen of this renowned beachy outpost, where fresh catches are cooked to perfection, and 90 per cent of ingredients are sourced within 10 miles of the hotel.
 Try the Dover sole or – if you're staying from mid-May onwards – the Romney Salt Marsh lamb.
 Breakfast will be delivered to your room so you can saunter off to the dunes or have it in the garden or come to the Dining room and enjoy it there.
 Fresh coffee, freshly squeezed orange juice, pastries baked that morning, yoghurt and the choice of something prepared individually for you by one of the hotels chefs.

-The hotel's wine list is so abundant it has its own legend to help you navigate the selection of English cuvées, international reds and whites, and pudding and cheese pairings.
+The hotel's wine list is so abundant it has its own legend to help you navigate the selection of English cuvées, and international reds and whites.
 In winter months you can sip your libations by a roaring fire.
 When the weather's fine, there are a handful of tables on the outdoor decking, or nab a deck chair in the shingle garden.

-Breakfast is served between 7am and 10am on weekdays (starting at a leisurely 8am on weekends); lunch is on offer from 12 noon to 2.30pm; and dinner starts at 6pm and runs until 9.30pm.
+Breakfast is served everyday between 8am and 9:30am; lunch is on offer every day from 1pm to 2.30pm; and dinner starts every day at 7pm and runs until 8.30pm.

-Room service for snacks and drinks only, but guests can raid the Larder of Guilty Pleasures – a grown-up tuck shop – if they feel peckish.
-Cuvée, wine, beer, home-made brownie bites, chocolate, crisps and nuts sit in this Aladdin's cave of snacks.
+Room service for breakfast, snacks and drinks only, but guests can raid the Larder of Guilty Pleasures – a grown-up tuck shop – if they feel peckish.
+Cuvée, wine, beer, chocolate, crisps and nuts sit in this Aladdin's cave of snacks.

 The Gallivant is by the dune-covered beach at Camber Sands, a 10-minute drive out of Rye and close to all the action of 1066 Country.